 So what if your pronunciation is a little off, or you can’t remember the proper conjugation?
 Just start talking, even if it seems like babbling.
 Resisting the urge to translate everything into your native language can be the single fastest shortcut to fluency.

-Rather than walking up to the restaurant or giving your host family a pre-memorized phrase for what you’re going to order, simply listen to how the locals order their food, and then imitate them as best you can.
+For example, at a restaurant, rather than using a pre-memorized phrase for what you’re going to order, simply listen to how the locals order their food, and then imitate them as best you can.
 The same goes for greetings, small talk, etc. Watch their facial expressions as they say the words; study how they move their mouths.

 Copy these expressions and sounds just like a baby would.
 Whether you understand what they mean exactly or not, eventually you will begin simply calling upon these sounds / phrases / words in appropriate situations.
 They’ll appear, as if by magic.
-This is the gateway to thinking in a new language.
+This is a big step in becoming fluent in a language.

 Besides common greetings, the one phrase you should memorize and always have at the ready is the phrase is “How do you say that / what is that called?”

 By being an inquisitive traveler, one who is always asking questions, you befriend the local people.
 You’ll find that over time they’ll open up to you, making it easier to initiate conversations.
-These daily interactions with the locals are your best teachers: set a daily goal for yourself of having X number of conversations each day–asking people about things you’re interested in, but don’t know the words for.
+These daily interactions with the locals are your best teachers: set a daily goal for yourself of having a certain number of conversations each day.
 Even if you can’t finish the conversation, you’re on the way.

 When studying French and Spanish, I also used “grammar sheets” where I wrote down the various verbs to learn their conjugations.
 Besides helping me focus, they also became handy reference guides.